tidepool-org/data-model/device-data/types/basal/temp.md

 	Required:
 		jellyfish: no (optional)
 		platform: yes
-	Type: Floating point value rounded to the appropriate significant figures for the device's precision.
+	Numerical type: Floating point value rounded to the appropriate significant figures for the device's precision.
 	Range:
 		min: 0.0
 		max: 20.0